 Driving down through the back roads of France, I never fail to be struck by just how massive a country it is.
 You can literally go for miles (or kilomètres) and not see a soul.
 Tiny communities appear without warning, widely scattered in the vast rural countryside.
 Narrow streets deserted, tightly bordered by higgledy-piggledy houses with windows invariably shuttered to the outside world.
 A cloud of dust hanging in the air marks a distant tractor at work, the only hint of life.
 Fields stretch as far as the eye can see, a rich palette of colours packed full with nature’s bounty.
 The bright scarlet of wild poppies enhance pale golden swathes of cereal, a timeless memorial to the blood spilled for this now peaceful land.
 The vine-covered slopes display every verdant hue, and the vibrant yellow of hemp and sunflower adds a joyous touch against a wide canvas of the bluest sky.
 And everywhere you look, there’s food.

 No space is wasted.
-Plump cattle and goats graze serenely on lush grass, while hens, geese and ducks waddle and scratch freely in contentment.
+Hens, geese and ducks waddle and scratch freely, plump cattle, sheep and goats graze peacefully in contenment.
 Woods and forest shelter plentiful game: pigeon, rabbits, pheasants and elusive deer.
 Scars of raw earth attest to the transient foraging of wild boar.
-Trees and hedges offer fruit, nuts and berries, and rivers team with fish – food just comes up and taps you on the shoulder.
+Trees and hedges offer fruit, nuts and berries, and rivers teem with fish – food just comes up and taps you on the shoulder.
 It’s no wonder the French take such pleasure from dining.
 How different to my tiny sceptred isle, bursting at the seams with a population it can no longer sustain.
 It’s said that any society is only a few meals away from anarchy, but while the proud and volatile French never shy from protesting their rights, they have no fear of starvation in this abundant land.

 So when a scrawny 48 kilo anglais arrives in their midst, chaos naturally ensues.
 Not programmed to eat multiple-course meals at set hours, I (like many Brits) graze on the hoof when prompted by a demanding stomach.
 Not hungry, don’t eat.
 This causes total bewilderment to my French friends (and I love them dearly!), but when time is as limited as mine always is down there, I don’t want to waste it sitting around eating, especially if I’m still stuffed to the gills from the previous meal.
 There’s no such thing as a quick snack!